openmason/handy/README.md

   * getVersion
     * arguments
       1. path where package.json is present (optional)
+    * returns
-    * returns - value of 'version' in package.json
+      * value of 'version' in package.json (or)
+      * emptry string if unable to find package.json
     * example:

             var handy = require('handy');